jsstokes/cm-setup/README.md

 **Note**
 The *setup.py* script is able to generate the start, stop, and terminate scripts regardless of the current state of the instances.
 However, to properly generate the *hosts* file, all instances must be currently running.
 This is because the public DNS names can only be obtained after an instance is started.

+## Prerequisites
+**AWS CLI** - must be installed and properly configured.
+Installation instructions can be found at https://docs.aws.amazon.com/cli/latest/userguide/installing.html

+**boto3 python library** - required for the python scripts to communicate with AWS.
+See the instuctions on the github site for this project - https://github.com/boto/boto3

+**Ansible** - Ansible should be installed - see http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 ## Initial Setup
 1. Make a clone of this repository